-(d) An acting town councilor appointed by the town council under paragraphs (a) or (b) shall not be entitled to have the words "candidate for reelection" printed against that person's name on the ballot at the next election.
+(d) An acting city councilor appointed by the city council under paragraphs (a) or (b) shall not be entitled to have the words "candidate for reelection" printed against that person's name on the ballot at the next election.

+SECTION 2-10 ANNUAL COUNCIL MEETINGS

+In addition to the annual budget meeting described in Section 5-1 and any other meetings the council creates by ordinance, the council shall hold the following annual meetings:

+State of the Town: The council president, in conjunction with the city manager, shall prepare and deliver a yearly message to the residents describing the state of the city.
+The message will address the financial state of the city, strengths of the city, and areas that need attention, as well as potential opportunities for the betterment of the city.

+Annual Open Public Forum: The council president shall convene at least 1 meeting of the general public each year for the purpose of obtaining public input to the policies of the city.
+The meeting agenda and format shall be determined by the city council but shall be designed to facilitate 2-way communication between the city government and residents.
+Members of the public may submit potential items for the agenda of the meeting in accordance with rules adopted by the city council.
+The public shall be given at least 14 days’ notice of the date and time of such meeting.

+Individual Councilor Meetings: Each at large and district councilor shall convene at least 1 meeting each year open to all residents.
+The meeting agenda and format shall be determined by each councilor but shall be designed to facilitate 2-way communication between the councilor and residents.
+Members of the public may submit potential items for the agenda of the meeting in accordance with rules adopted by the city council.
+The public shall be given at least 14 days’ notice of the date and time of such meeting.
+Councilors shall schedule these meetings in a way that prevents more than one from occurring at the same date and time.

+SECTION 2-11 HUMAN RIGHTS COMMISSION

+The city council shall establish a Human Rights Commission by ordinance.

-Article 3 TOWN MANAGER
+Article 3 CITY MANAGER

 SECTION 3-1 APPOINTMENT, TERM OF OFFICE; QUALIFICATIONS.

-(a) Appointment, Term of Office - The town council, by the affirmative vote of at least five members, shall appoint a town manager to serve for an indefinite term of office.
+(a) Appointment, Term of Office - The city council, by the affirmative vote of at least five members, shall appoint a city manager.

-(b) Qualifications - The town manager shall be appointed solely on the basis of his or her executive and administrative qualifications.
-The town manager shall be a person especially fitted by education, training and previous experience in municipal administration directly related to the profession of municipal management to perform the duties of the office.
+(b) Qualifications - The city manager shall be appointed solely on the basis of his or her executive and administrative qualifications.
+The city manager shall be a person especially fitted by education, training and previous experience in municipal administration directly related to the profession of municipal management to perform the duties of the office.

-The town manager need not be a resident of Watertown at the time of his or her appointment, nor of the Commonwealth, but the town manager shall establish residence in Watertown within twelve months following his or her appointment unless excused from such requirement by the town council.

-The town manager shall devote his or her full time to the office and shall not hold any other public office, elected or appointed, nor shall the person serving as town manager engage in any other business, occupation or profession unless such action is approved, in advance, by the town council.
+The city manager shall devote his or her full time to the office and shall not hold any other public office, elected or appointed, nor shall the person serving as city manager engage in any other business, occupation or profession unless such action is approved, in advance, by the city council.

-The town council may, by ordinance, establish other qualifications for the office of town manager.
+The city council may, by ordinance, establish other qualifications for the office of city manager.

 SECTION 3-2 POWERS AND DUTIES.